Please, read before you upload coordinates of your DNA or RNA:

-Browse for a locally stored PDB file and press SUBMIT button to upload (left hand side)
+Select a locally stored PDB file and press SUBMIT button to upload (left hand side)

-Enter a 4-characters PDB ID and press SUBMIT button (right hand side)
+Enter a 4-characters PDB ID, choose if the coordinates are downloaded from wwPDB or PDB-REDO and press SUBMIT button (middle)

 Selected step is shown in ball and sticks representation in the interactive JSmol applet.
 The behavior of the applet can be changed above to center on the analyzed step or the whole molecule.

 Bellow is a short help explaining the applet controls.